Energy Efficiency in Historic Buildings

 The purpose of this online interactive guidance is to advise owners and residents about energy efficiency solutions that can improve the thermal performance of historic buildings, reduce carbon emissions and lower fuel bills.

 Edinburgh World Heritage is a partner of the RENFORUS Initiative - Renewable Energy Futures for UNESCO Site.
+Renforus has published a series of good pracrice case studies, which highlights EWH projects in Edinburgh.
+Read more about 'Success Stories on Sustainable and Renewable Energies in UNESCO Sites.'

 Green Heritage Project - funded by The Scottish Government 'Climate Challenge Fund'.
 Relatively simple measures can make historic buildings as energy efficient as most modern constructions.
 For example draft proofing windows or reinstating wooden shutters.
 This project aims to reduce carbon emissions and continue to generate savings on an ongoing basis, with a significant reduction in the overall carbon footprint of the city.